Love Showdown: Plot

 Desperate to get Archie back from Cheryl, the girls convince Ethel to disguise herself as a Pembrooke Academy student to convince her to stop seeing Archie.
 The plan backfires as it only convinces her that to be with him she has to attend Riverdale High with him.
 The girls then come up with another plan to break them up by making Archie jealous.
 Betty and Veronica invite Archie and Cheryl to go to Lodge's ski resort with them and plan to get him jealous by having him see them with Jughead and Reggie, respectively.
 However, Jughead asks Jason, Cheryl's twin brother, to be Betty's date and this causes Archie to become jealous.
-After Archie makes of fool of himself, Cheryl dumps him and Betty and Veronica go to comfort Jason after he gives him a black eye.
+After Archie makes a fool of himself, Cheryl dumps him and Betty and Veronica go to comfort Jason after he gives him a black eye.
 Then after having a nightmare depicting Jason and Betty so in love with each other, Archie decides that Betty is the only girl for him and vows to tell her before it is too late.
 Upon finding her at Riverdale High he learns that Jason got on her nerves so much she almost gave him another black eye.
 Before he can tell her how he feels he gets distracted by a new girl, Savannah Smythe from Mississippi.
 Archie then gives her a tour of Riverdale High and tells Betty he will talk to her later.